Different Road, Same Goal!

 - Professional Apprenticeships: NFQ Level 5 to 9 is offered through the individual industries in areas as diverse as; financial services, accounting, medical devices, software development etc. Professional bodies such as Accounting Technicians of Ireland/ Insurance Practitioners of Ireland have programmes to link you to the employers and relevant academic institutes.

-Also, 2022 CAO Applicants can access information on how to apply for further education & Training (Level 5/6) and apprenticeships through the CAO options.
+You can access information on how to apply for further education & Training (Level 5/6) and apprenticeships through the CAO options.
+However, CAO does not currently accepting applications for further education courses or apprenticeships.
 Here is a short video explaining further education & training and details on how to apply for courses.

 More information on apprenticeships can be found on www.apprenticeship.ie

 Online programmes can make getting a qualification more accessible for many students.
 Many Universities and ITs have online options – check out their websites for online and blended options available.

 eCollege is a SOLAS-funded online training facility that provides a range of high quality interactive online learning courses, available any time through broadband Internet access, for those who wish to learn at their own pace. eCollege courses are currently free of charge to anyone over 18 who wishes to do a course.
 If you are not sure what to expect from an eCollege course, you can do a short starter course